scottbrumley/mitre-turla-azure/README.md

 7. az login # This should force authentication via the browser and store the keys
 8. terraform init  # On first run of terraform
 9. terraform apply --auto-approve # This will ask for the public and private ssh keys
-10. Once All Windows Hosts are up, use the Bastion to login to each one.
 ```

 ## Configure Range